 - Covariates must be constant within subjects (or subject-occasions when occasions are defined).

-When loading this data set into Datxplore, one can easily visualize the number of individuals with “poor” (coded as 0, in back) or “good” (coded as 1, in orange) respiratory status over time in the case of placebo (left) or active treatment (right):
+When loading this data set into Datxplore, one can easily visualize the number of individuals with “poor” (coded as 0, in dark blue) or “good” (coded as 1, in light blue) respiratory status over time in the case of placebo (left) or active treatment (right):